Relationship goals for the New Year

 - Be more playful with your loved one; share personal jokes; tease each other and truly enjoy having a good time together.

-- Say “thank you” more often and be in the look out for small gestures that your significant other may do for you.
+- Say “thank you” more often and be on the lookout for small gestures that your significant other may do for you.

 - Do something before your partner asks you to.
 For example, take the dog out for a walk, take out the garbage, do the dishes, etc. These small gestures go a long way towards making your relationship more satisfying.